Why Dissatisfaction Is Good For You

 And instead of going into judgement and counting everything that’s wrong with yourself or your life every day, start counting all those as things where you sense the possibility for something better.
 Even if you have no idea how you could go about creating it yet.

-This is the second installment in the Raise Your Havingness Level Series.
+This is the second instalment in the Raise Your Havingness Level Series.
 To find out what the Havingness Level is and how to find yours, click to read Raise Your Havingness Level: Introduction.

 Read the next post in the series: How To Use Dissatisfaction As A Superpower